digibib/ls.ext/README.md

         * You also need [git](http://git-scm.com/downloads)
         * ... and [make](http://gnuwin32.sourceforge.net/downlinks/make.php)
 2. From the command line run: `make` to bootstrap the environment and run the tests.
-   If you don't want ports to open (aka Jenkins CI and headless testing), disable with:
+3. If you don't want port forwarding and X forwarding (aka Jenkins CI and headless testing), disable with:
    `NO_PUBLIC_PORTS make`
+4. If you want different browser than headless phantomjs in testing, set browser key in pillar/koha/admin.sls

 See [Makefile](Makefile) for more commands.

 ## Setup Illustration